marschall/stiletto/README.md

 - framework or container dependencies (apart from annotations and interfaces)
 - (runtime) bytecode generation -> no source
 - ThreadLocal hacks
+- runtime library
+- not framework dependenices (other than annoations or interfaces) -> easy to migrate to something else

 But
 - instantiation where unavoidable